endel/fullstack-statesync-socket.io/README.md

 ### Limitations

-As `@colyseus/schema` is in-memory and single-threaded, you must treat each socket.io server as a single "room".
-If you're interested in scaling this approach, you can check how to [scale Colyseus applications (without socket.io)](https://docs.colyseus.io/deployment/scalability).
+Since `@colyseus/schema` is in-memory and single-threaded, you must treat each Socket.IO server as a single "room".
+If you're interested in scaling this approach, you can check how to [scale Colyseus applications (without Socket.IO)](https://docs.colyseus.io/deployment/scalability).

 ## Quick Start